That’s Not My Job! Roles & Responsibilities in a Marriage

 • I do all the laundry.
 My husband sweeps and mops the floors.
 And he vacuums (apparently, I don’t make enough “lines”).

-• I handle all the paperwork for school and the kids’ activities.
-My husband handles all the house paperwork.
+• I handle all the paperwork for school and the kids’ activities, and my husband handles all the housework.

-• He primarily does the food shopping.
-I primarily do the home goods shopping, like laundry detergent, soaps, toothpaste, etc. (aka Target run!).
+• He primarily does the food shopping, while I primarily do the home goods shopping, such as laundry detergent, soaps, toothpaste, etc. (aka the Target run!).

-• He’s your video game, computer, and electronics parent.
-I’m your arts & crafts and board game parent.
+• He is your video game, computer, and electronics parent, while I am your arts and crafts and board game parent.

 • He combs through my daughter’s mop of a curly head.
 I make sure we have the appropriate hair products to help.

-• I coordinate all of our schedules for activities, doctor appointments, and play dates.
-And he….well, I have no match for that one.
+• I coordinate our schedules for activities, doctor appointments, and play dates.
+And he….Well, I am not a match for that one.

 • In other words, I keep our lives organized.
 He “thinks” he keeps our lives organized.

 None of this was “chosen.”
 It naturally fell into place over the years.
-We never broke out a list of household chores to specifically assign each to one of us.
+We never created a list of household chores and assigned each to one of us.

-One exception was made very early on – we did discuss bodily functions before we had children.
+One exception was made very early–we discussed bodily functions before we had children.
 He’d be responsible for anything that projects out of their mouths, and I’d be responsible for anything that comes out of their butts.
-Thankfully, as our children are 12 and 9, we’re pretty much past this stage.
+Thankfully, our children are 12 and 9, so we’re past this stage.

-Over time though, there have been some transitions.
-Let’s take loading/unloading the dishwasher.
+Over time, though, there have been some transitions.
+Let’s load/unload the dishwasher.
 Earlier in our marriage, I would load the dishes after meals.
-But I started to notice that my husband would ‘redecorate’ the dirty dishes.
-Apparently, he didn’t like the way I laid out the dishes.
+But I noticed that my husband would ‘redecorate’ the dirty dishes.
+He didn’t like the way I laid out the dishes.
 So I gave up owning that duty—no words, no discussion.
-I just stopped doing it, and it is now “his” job.
+I just stopped doing it; it is now “his” job.
 On occasion, though – just for kicks – I’ll put something in the “wrong place” to see if he’ll move it.
-And 9.9 out 10 times, he moves it.
+And 9.9 out of 10 times, he moves it.
 Oh, the games married people play!

 How does a household task become one’s “job”?